LankeyBoard/RulesGraph/generatedRules.md

 If a character is taking a Test and others are providing aid, if the character is not already rolling with Fortune's Favor, they can roll with Fortune's Favor.
 Otherwise add a +3 to the result of the test.
 No matter how many people are helping, you can only gain each bonus once.\
 Eg: Bill the Brawler is trying to open a big heavy stone door.
 His party is helping him by giving him a crowbar and helping to pull on the door.
 If Bill is not already using Fortune's Favor on this roll, he gets Fortune's Favor and adds +3 to the roll because there are two different ways the party is helping him.

+## Luck Test

+slug: LUCK-TEST
+A Luck Test is a special kind of Test without any Stat attached and cannot be helped on.
+It's just a Test to see if the player is lucky.
+Eg: Smee the Shapeshifter wants to know what the smartest animals are around to communicate with.
+They aren't willing to track or spend time looking around for a smart animal so this wouldn't be a Test of their Heart or Intellect, instead it will be a Test of Luck.

 ## 1s and 20s

 slug: 1-20